Health Survey for England: Methodology and scope

 The survey is used to estimate the proportion of people in England who have health conditions, and the prevalence of risk factors and behaviours associated with certain health conditions.
 The surveys provide regular information that cannot be obtained from other sources.
+This data is used to highlight issues amenable to policy-making, to support policy decision making, and to monitor and evaluate health policies [6, 7].

 For some statistics such as height, weight, overweight and obesity, smoking, general health, longstanding illness and acute sickness data from the 1990s onwards are published in trend tables.
 Other trend tables, e.g. hypertension cover the period 2003-2019.

 There are many questions and topics covered by the series of surveys and some questions are not reported in the publications each year.